robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

        def this_is_not_keyword(self):
            pass

-.. note:: Limiting what methods become keywords using `ROBOT_AUTO_KEYWORDS`
+.. note:: Both limiting what methods become keywords using the
-          is a new feature in Robot Framework 3.2.
+          `ROBOT_AUTO_KEYWORDS` attribute and the `@library` decorator are new in Robot Framework 3.2.

 Another way to explicitly specify what keywords a library implements is using the dynamic__ or the hybrid__ library API.